IbyA/3D-Cursor-Auto-Visibility/README.md

 Tap " ; "  key or whatever shortcut you have set it to for toggling the the visibilty of the 3D Cursor on or off and to switch tools to either the 3D Cursor tool or the previous tool
 OR
 Hold Down " ; " or whatever shortcut you have set it to in order to reveal and set the 3D Cursor tool and then on release will Hide the 3D Cursor and Set tool to the previous tool you were using.

+# Errors
+if you encounter any errors pressing the shortcuts (Particularly Tap or Hold for 3D Cursor Visibility) tehn restart Blender and it should work fine. if the issue still persists Remove the Addon and reset the Keymaps back to defaults and then reinstall the Addon.

 # Special Thanks
 - iceythe from Blenderartists.org